Assistant Professor of Church History and Christian Ministry

 Ministerial and Professional Background

-I like to play Racquetball, Softball, and Frisbee golf.
-I root for the the Bears
+He likes to play Racquetball, Softball, and Frisbee golf.

 The Wesleyan Church, Indiana North